johnnysjoo2/DependencyFaker/README.md

   }
 }
 ```
 In the example, we have TheTestedClass as the Sut.
 We also mocks the call to `GetUser`.
 We aquire the faked instance with the method `Fake<T>()`.
+Lastly the Sut property is the instance of the class we are testing, injected with faked (or registered) dependencies.

 ## Author
 DependencyFaker is written by Johnny Sjöö johnny.sjoo@gmail.com.